Pineapple Pork Fried Rice

 - In a small bowl, add the pork, 2 tablespoons of the soy sauce and the chili-garlic sauce.
 Toss to combine.

 - Set a large skillet over medium high heat.
 Add in 1 tablespoon of the olive oil.
 When hot, add the pork mixture.
 Cook, stirring occasionally, for about 4 to 5 minutes, until cooked through.
-Transfer the pork to a clean medium-sized bowl and set aside.
+Transfer the pork to a medium bowl and set aside.

 - Add the remaining ½ tablespoon olive oil to the skillet.
 Add in the green onions and cook for 1 minute.
 Next, add in the eggs.
 Cook, stirring constantly, until scrambled.
 Transfer the green onion / egg mixture to the bowl with the pork.